- Bankroll

 - Asian handicap ladder is mostly model-only.

-The Odds API gives us one handicap line per match in the free tier.
-The full ladder is generated by the model so you can read across, but only the line books actually post will show real prices + edge.
+Our odds provider gives one handicap line per match on the current tier; the full ladder is generated by the model so you can read across, but only the lines books actually post show real prices + edge.

 - Player props for football aren't priced.